Prepare to install

 - Do not use a forward slash (/) when specifying Organizational Unit names in Studio.

-The Windows user account used to install the Citrix License Server is automatically configured as a Delegated Administration full administrator on the license server.
+The Windows user account used to install the Citrix License Server is automatically configured as a delegated administration full administrator.

 For more information: